jinchen-hu/ADT_Algo_Exercises/JavaScript/React.js.md

 * 'State' is a JS object that contains data relevant to a component
 * Updating 'state' on a component causes the component to instantly rerender
 * State must be initialized when a component is created
-* State can only be updated using the function 'setState                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  '
+* State can only be updated using the function 'setState()'

+### Component lifecycle

+* componentDidMount() --> good place to do data loading
+* componentDidUpdate() --> good place to do more data loading when state/props change
+* componentDidUnmount() --> good place to cleanup (especially for non-React stuff)

+### Controlled elements

+1. User types in input
+2. Callback gets involved
+3. We call setState() with the new value
+4. Component re-renders
+5. Input is told what its value is (coming from state)